Knowing when to transition from a toddler bed to a twin bed isn’t always clear. Learn the typical age range —and the circumstances—that kids switch.

-There was no point in getting yet another crib when the toddler bed could convert back to its former state.
+There was no point in getting yet another convertible crib when the toddler bed could revert back to its former state.
 But what about our eldest?
 Would switching from a toddler bed into a twin bed be a smooth transition for him?

-When to transition from toddler bed to twin bed
+When to transition from a toddler bed to a twin bed

 We’ve all faced the dilemma: When should my toddler move to a regular twin bed?

-After all, they’ve slept in a small, cozy bed all their short lives.
-We avoided potential falls with bed railings and a low-to-the-ground height.
+After all, they’ve slept in a small, cozy bed all this time.
+We avoided potential falls with side rails and a low-to-the-ground height.
 At what age is a twin bed for, and is my child ready for this big step? we wonder.

 Like many milestones and choices we make for our kids, you won’t find a one-age-fits-all rule for sleeping in a twin bed.
-Some kids continue sleeping in their toddler beds through five-years-old while others were already transitioned as early as 18 months.
+Some kids sleep in their toddler beds through five-years-old while others were already transitioned at 18 months.

-As I shared, my toddler switched to a twin bed at three-years-old.
+That said, my toddler switched to a twin bed at three-years-old.
 And after surveying other moms, I learned that that’s about the mid-range for most of us.
-On average, kids switch to a twin bed between three- and four-years-old.
+On average, many kids switch to a twin bed between three- and four-years-old.

 1. A new baby is on the way

-If you’re like me, the decision to switch your child into a regular twin bed happened right around when you were expecting a new baby.
+If you’re like me, the decision to switch your child into a regular twin bed happened right around when you were expecting a new baby sibling.

 Your child has likely been sleeping in a converted toddler bed and would happily keep doing so.
 Except the new baby needs a place to sleep too, which makes the idea of converting the bed back into a crib tempting.

-Considering that she will eventually outgrow the toddler bed, switching it back into a crib can make sense.
-She also learns that she’s a big girl who gets a big girl bed, while the baby gets the crib.
+Considering that she’ll eventually outgrow the toddler bed, switching it back into a crib can make sense.
+She also learns that she’s a big girl who gets a big kid bed, while the baby gets the crib.
 She won’t feel like the baby “stole” her bed when she gets a new one herself.

-Free resource: Looking for actionable steps and quick wins in parenting?
+Free email challenge: Looking for actionable steps and quick wins in parenting?
 The Better Parenting 5-Day Challenge is for parents who know they want to improve but need that little nudge and supportive guidance to do so.
 As one parent said about my resources:

 2. Your child is uncomfortable in a toddler bed

-I kept hearing thuds and smacks as my twins slept in their toddler beds, hitting the boards as they moved around at night.
-It seemed like every time I found them asleep, they were always diagonal on the bed, as if maximizing all the space they could get.
+I kept hearing thuds and smacks as my twins slept in their toddler beds because they’d hit the boards as they moved around at night.
+It seemed like every time I found them asleep, they were diagonal on the bed, as if maximizing all the space they could get.

 Sometimes, you know it’s time to transition from a toddler bed when it’s just gotten too small for your child.

-It also doesn’t help that many crib and toddler bed mattresses are designed extra-firm for safety’s sake.
-Not only is your child fast outgrowing the bed’s boundaries, the mattress isn’t exactly the most comfortable for her, either.
+Besides the size of the bed, the crib mattress might be getting too uncomfortable.
+Many crib and toddler bed mattresses are designed extra-firm for safety’s sake.
+Not only is your child fast outgrowing the bed’s boundaries, the mattress may not provide the comfort of a good night sleep, either.

 3. You’re redoing your child’s room (or moving to a new home)

-Now that your child is getting older, you might be considering redoing her room.
+Now that your older child is growing up, you might be considering redoing her room.
 From new paint to drilling shelves and even new construction, you start thinking ahead about her future bed.
-Putting in this much effort around a toddler bed doesn’t make much sense as designing it with a twin bed in mind does.
+Putting in this much effort around a toddler bed doesn’t make sense as designing it with a twin bed in mind does.

 Or maybe you’re moving to a new home, where you’re not inclined to bring the old toddler bed with you.
-Instead, you have the option of getting a new twin bed, one that fits perfectly into her new room.
+Instead, you have the option of getting a new twin bed, one that fits perfectly into the setup of her new room.